 Upcoming work will combine our findings thus far with expanded accelerometer analysis, ecotoxicological assays, and extension of field work to additional colonies to understand the relative contributions of foraging energetics, environmental cues, contaminant exposure, and restoration activities to population-level processes in heavily disturbed systems such as the northern Gulf.
 These and future results will provide unprecedented insights into the movement ecology and demography of an important seabird, which will provide valuable information to behavioral ecologists as well as barrier island restoration efforts currently underway throughout the Louisiana coast.

-Current and former lab websites:
+Former lab websites:

 Leberg Lab (University of Louisiana at Lafayette)